Frequently Asked Questions

 If I do not opt out, can I sue Defendant for the same thing later?

-No. Unless you timely opt out, you give up any right to individually sue any of the Released Parties for the legal claims this Settlement resolves and Releases relating to the Data Incidents.
-You must opt out of the lawsuits to start or continue with your own lawsuit or be part of any other lawsuit against the Released Parties.
+No. Unless you opted out by the May 19, 2025 deadline, you give up any right to individually sue any of the Released Parties for the legal claims this Settlement resolves and Releases relating to the Data Incidents.
+You must have opted out of the lawsuits to start or continue with your own lawsuit against the Released Parties.
 If you have a pending lawsuit, speak to your lawyer in that case immediately.

 Back To TopObjecting to the Settlement